-In the event that an injured or dead marine mammal is discovered and it is determined that the injury or death is not associated with or related to the activities authorized in the regulations and LOA (e.g., previously wounded animal, carcass with moderate to advanced decomposition, or scavenger damage), UCSC/PISCO shall report the incident to the Office of Protected Resources, NMFS, and the West Coast Regional Stranding Coordinator, NMFS within 24 hours of the discovery.
-UCSC/ PISCO shall provide photographs, video footage (if available) or other documentation of the stranded animal sighting to NMFS and the Marine Mammal Stranding Network.
+In the event that an injured or dead marine mammal is discovered and it is determined that the injury or death is not associated with or related to the activities authorized in the regulations and LOA (e.g., previously wounded animal, carcass with moderate to advanced decomposition, or scavenger damage), UCSC/MARINe shall report the incident to the Office of Protected Resources, NMFS, and the West Coast Regional Stranding Coordinator, NMFS within 24 hours of the discovery.
+UCSC/ MARINe shall provide photographs, video footage (if available) or other documentation of the stranded animal sighting to NMFS and the Marine Mammal Stranding Network.
 Activities may continue while NMFS reviews the circumstances of the incident.

-A draft annual report shall be submitted to NMFS Office of Protected Resources within 90 days after the conclusion of each annual field season.
-The final annual report after year five may be included as part of the final report (see below).
+A draft annual report shall be submitted to NMFS Office of Protected Resources within 90 days after the conclusion of each annual field season (50 CFR 217.105(d)(1)).
 The report will include a summary of the information gathered pursuant to the monitoring requirements set forth above and in the LOA.
-A final annual report shall be submitted to the Director of the NMFS Office of Protected Resources within 30 days after receiving comments from NMFS on the draft annual report.
+A final annual report shall be submitted to the Director of the NMFS Office of Protected Resources within 30 days after receiving comments from NMFS on the draft annual report (50 CFR 217.105(d)(2)).
 If no comments are received from NMFS, the draft annual report will be considered the final report.